phoenixframework/phoenix_guides/bonus_guides/I_sending_email_with_smtp.md

   retries: 1
 ```

-These confirm variables will need to be set on the production servers, as well
+These variables will need to be set on the production servers, as well
 as on our development machines.
 Please see the [Deployment Introduction
 Guide](http://www.phoenixframework.org/docs/deployment) for more information.